T-Obuchi/AcceleratedCVonMLR_python/README.md

 # AcceleratedCVonMLR_Python
-AcceleratedCVonMLR_Python is a Python module for approximate cross-validation for multinomial logistic regression with *L1*-penalty.
+AcceleratedCVonMLR_Python is a Python module for approximate cross-validation for multinomial logistic regression with elastic net penalty.

 This is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3 or above.
 See LICENSE.txt for details.